BuddyForms/BuddyForms/readme.md

     * `vendor/bin/codecept run tests/acceptance/SiteNameCest.php --steps`
 * To run specific file test from command line with steps
     * `vendor/bin/codecept run <path to the file> --steps`
+* To replace the old url for a new one inside the dump.sql
+    * `sed 's/buddyformsautomation.local/buddyforms.local/g' tests/_data/dump.sql`

 ## Contributors
 * [Sven Lehnert](https://github.com/svenl77)